Another day feeling like sh*t…

 The holiday season is often portrayed as a period of...

 Many of us find ourselves affected by the changing...

 You matter… and we want to help.

-If you are ready to find the cause, address your depression, and push through the feelings, give us a call today to schedule your therapy appointment to resolve your depression: (248) 962-3329.
+If you are ready to find the cause of your depression, address it, and push through the feelings, please give us a call to schedule your therapy appointment to resolve your depression: (248) 962-3329.